qalle2/unique-tiles/README.md

 * *tileSize*: The width and height of each tile, in pixels.
 4 to 64.
 The default is 8.
 * *tileOrder*: Order of tiles in the output image.
 One of these:
   * `O`: original (the first tile to occur in *inputFile* will occur first in *outputFile*; this is the default)
-  * `P`: first by brightness of pixels, top left pixel first, then by original order
+  * `P`: first by brightnesses of pixels, top left pixel first, then by original order
   * `A`: first by average brightness of each tile, then by original order
   * `C`: first by number of unique colors, then by original order
-  * `CP`: first by number of unique colors, then by brightness of pixels, then by original order
+  * `CP`: first by number of unique colors, then by brightnesses of pixels, then by original order
   * `CA`: first by number of unique colors, then by average brightness of each tile, then by original order